elastic/elastic-agent/testing/environments/cloud/README.md

 Prerequisite to running following commands is having `terraform` installed and running `terraform init` from within `testing/environments/cloud`.

+Running a shorthand `make deploy_local` in `testing/environments/cloud` will build Agent, tag the docker image correctly, push it to the repository and deploy to Elastic Cloud.

+For more advanced scenarios:
 Running `make build_elastic_agent_docker_image` in `testing/environments/cloud` will build and push the images.
 Running `make push_elastic_agent_docker_image` in `testing/environments/cloud` will publish built docker image to CI docker repository.